Planning-Driven Programming: A Large Language Model Programming Workflow: Additional Ablation Study

+We conduct an experiment involving 20 iterations for both the solution generation and code implementation phases in LPW.
+Figure \ref{lpw_20_ieration} shows the variation in Pass@1 accuracy on the HumanEval benchmark using GPT-3.5.
+The increased number of iterations in the solution generation phase results in higher initial program accuracy, 81.1\%, compared to 79.9\% with 12 iterations before refinements.
+Subsequently, the accuracy steadily increases, reaching the highest value of 89.6\% after 18 debugging turns, compared to a maximum of 89.0\% with 12 iterations.
+Overall, a larger number of iterations improves performance in both initial code generation and subsequent refinements.
+However, the significant token consumption presents challenges for practical applications.

-\subsection{Additional Ablation Study}
+\section{Additional Ablation Study}

-Table \ref{table:ablation_eval} shows the performance of the variants of LPW and SLPW on the HumanEval and MBPP benchmarks using GPT-3.5 as the LLM backbone.
-The suffix -V stands for the LPW and SLPW variants that exclude the plan verification in both the solution generation and code implementation phases.
-The suffix -E denotes removing the code explanation in LPW and SLPW when generating the refined program in the code implementation phase.
-Compared to LPW-S and SLPW-S in Table \ref{table:ablation}, which refine the incorrect seed programs, LPW-V and SLPW-V leverage the solution plan to generate the initial program without verifying the plan's correctness, then follow the same debugging processes as LPW-S and SLPW-S.
+Table \ref{table:ablation_eval} shows the performance of the variant of LPW on the HumanEval and MBPP benchmarks using GPT-3.5 as the LLM backbone.
+The suffix -E denotes removing the code explanation when generating the refined program in the code implementation phase.
+The code explanation facilitates LLMs in aligning text-based error analysis with code implementation when locating and refining incorrect program lines.
+LPW-E demonstrates a decrease in Pass@1 accuracy on both the HumanEval and MBPP benchmarks.